Regenesis

 Condensation is energy release.

-Each gram of vapor carries 2.45 million joules per kilogram—silent, invisible, unmeasured—until it finds a place to condense.
+Each gram of vapor carries 2.45 million joules per kilogram until it finds a place to condense.
 That moment of condensation does more than form clouds.
 It alters the structure of the sky.

-• Steam burns deeper than fire because it transfers latent heat directly into the skin.
+• Steam burns deeper than fire by dumping latent heat directly into tissues, illustrating the raw power of phase change.

 This is not just theory.
 The model predicts pressure differences, wind vectors, and rainfall patterns with uncanny accuracy in forested regions.
 The implication is profound: remove the forest, and you not only reduce evapotranspiration, you collapse the mechanism that pulls moisture from sea to land.

-So what happens when the sky becomes saturated, but cannot resolve its own saturation?
+So when the sky grows saturated yet cannot resolve its excess,

 But Before the Vapor — The Carbon